• About

 Cut the pita bread into squares.
 Using kitchen scissors, cut the pita bread into 2" squares.

 Heat the oil to medium heat.
-If the oil is too hot, the pita bread will cook faster than you can remove from the oil, leaving you with burned pita chips.
-The oil is the proper temperature if you dip the bread and some bubble action starts to happen.
-Once the pita bread turns golden, use a slotted spoon to remove them from the oil.
+If the oil is too hot, the pita bread will cook faster than you can remove it from the oil, leaving you with burned pita chips.
+The oil is the proper temperature if you dip the bread, and some bubble action starts to happen.

 fried pita chips in a paper towel lined bowl